joelyoshiya/Justworks_Takehome/README.md

 1. Clone the repo
 2. Insert your input csv file into the `input` folder
 3. Run `go run main.go [input_file_name] [output_file_name]` in the root directory of the project.
-4. The output file will be in the `output` folder
+4. The output file will be in the `output` folder, and file contents read to the console

 ### Docker

 1. Clone the repo
 2. Insert your input csv file into the `input` folder
 3. Run `docker build -t justworks .` in the root directory of the project.
-4. Run `docker run -it justworks [input_file_name] [output_file_name]` in the root directory of the project.
+4. Run `docker run justworks [input_file_name] [output_file_name]` in the root directory of the project.
-5. The output file will be in the `output` folder
+5. The output file contents will be read to the console

 ## How to test

 Run `go test` in the root directory of the project.
+This can only be done locally.

 ## Discussion

 If I had time, here are the refactors I would do:

+- Imitate a live scenario where new transactions instantly update balance live
+  - Want strong coupling between new transactions and updated balances, so that the balance is always up to date.
+We want an ACID compliant database in this situation.
-- Make transaction/balance processing per transaction/day instead of all at once from input
+- Make transaction/balance processing per transaction instead of for all input transactions
+  - Enable the prior point to happen
   - Make the code more modular
-- Imitate a live scenario where new transactions instantly update balance live
+  - Have smaller function scope
+    - Allows for more modularity/extendability
 - Use a Time.time object for the date field

 ## Conclusion